hashimati/Service-Requests-Offers-Microservices/README.md

 ...
 }
 ```
-Storing offer object will be explained in step 5.
-So, we will implement offers retreival functions.
+Storing offer objects will be explained in step 5.
+So, we will implement offers retrieval functions.
 As per the scope of the requirements, we need to implement these  functions:

 | Function | Description |
 | --- | --- |